ChickenFur/django-employee-list/README.md

 python manage.py collectstatic
 ```

-For a Vercel deploy just committ and push up all your changes
+For a Vercel deploy commit and push up all your files

 This serves the static files with the Django server for simplicity.